 I snapped this shot down near the bottom of one of our runs, looking back up towards Whistler Peak and the West Bowl.
-Whistler Peak and the Peak Chair are in the upper right of the photo……
+Whistler Peak and the Peak Chair are in the upper left of the photo……

 Soon it was time to ride down off the hill, and we headed to the Whistler Village through the snow-making machines blowing snow all over the lower trails.
 That evening, everyone went out for dinner and brews in the Village.
 The next morning everyone packed up gear and headed back for the states.
 Of course as soon as we left, it started dumping again and the mountains got about 2 more feet of snow.
 I’m thinking we’ll all be heading back again very soon!
 Below is parting shot of the Whistler Blackcomb backcountry from near the Roundhouse on Whistler Mountain.